UBS trims executive ranks of Americas wealth management unit

-NEW YORK (Reuters) - Two members of UBS AG’s Wealth Management Americas’ executive committee have stepped down, while Robert McCann, the Swiss bank’s most senior executive in the United States, is among six officials whose titles have changed from chief executive to president.
+NEW YORK, April 1 (Reuters) - Two members of UBS AG’s Wealth Management Americas’ executive committee have stepped down, while Robert McCann, the Swiss bank’s most senior executive in the United States, is among six officials whose titles have changed from chief executive to president.

 John J. Brown, 56, who ran the middle-market banking unit that sells investment banking services to wealth management clients for their businesses, retired this week, a UBS spokesman said on Wednesday.